uoelel/uoelel.github.io/content/resources.md

 ### Dimensionality reduction

-If you're data is *highly dimensional*, i.e. you have a lot of different variables, some of which are correlated to each other, you can emply data dimensionality reduction techniques to "synthesise" all the variables into fewer componens or clusters.
+If you're data is *highly dimensional*, i.e. you have a lot of different variables, some of which are correlated to each other, you can employ data dimensionality reduction techniques to "synthesise" all the variables into fewer components or clusters.

 A common reduction technique is **Principal Component Analysis** (PCA).
 This method combines all of your variables into a limited set of numeric *principal components*.